OneCrazyCoder/MMOGamepadOverlay/README.md

 *There can only be one of each named layer active at once, so trying to add a layer with the same name again will simply update its position as if it was newly added, but not actually remove or re-add it or add another copy of it!*

-### Overriding buttons and the "Just" prefix
+### Overriding Buttons and the "Defer" Command

-By default, assigning something to **any** action for a button blocks **all** commands assigned to that button from lower layers.
-For example, with this setup:
+By default, assigning any action to a button on a layer blocks **all** commands assigned to that button from lower layers.

+For example:
 ```ini
 [Scheme]
 Tap R1 = TargetNPC